Solidarity, social justice and equity

 With 15 years of experience in the cultural sector and, more recently, in community real estate, Fannie Lézarts stands out for her creativity and the wide range of skills she brings to her work.
 First and foremost an artist, she also distinguishes herself as a cultural worker and Development Officer for La Petite Maison sur Laprairie, a role she has held since fall 2024.
 Combining artistic practices, project development expertise, and fundraising experience, she brings her talent to innovative initiatives that are meaningful and rooted in community impact.

-Pointe-Saint-Charles, also known by its Aboriginal name of Teiontiakon, is a neighbourhood with a rich history in the Sud-Ouest borough of Montreal.
-Bordered by the majestic St. Lawrence River to the south, Highway 15 to the west, the Lachine Canal to the north and the Bonaventure Expressway to the east, Pointe-Saint-Charles is a tight-knit community.
+Point-Saint-Charles, also known by its Aboriginal name of Teiontiakon, is a neighbourhood with a rich history in the Sud-Ouest borough of Montreal.
+Bordered by the majestic St. Lawrence River to the south, Highway 15 to the west, the Lachine Canal to the north and the Bonaventure Expressway to the east, Point-Saint-Charles is a tight-knit community.

 The Point, as it is known, has undergone a series of profound, complex changes over the years.
 Between 1931 and 1991, residents faced various social and economic challenges owing to the closure of the Lachine Canal and the decline of local industry.
 Today, the revitalization of the neighborhood presents new challenges in the form of large real estate projects that risk destabilizing the local population.